- Nov. 1: 4:00 p.m. Adoration begins

 In the past few months, living out the faith has been difficult and challenging.
 Personally, I felt drained, unmotivated, and disappointed with everything that was reported by the media about the Church.

 As painful as we are feeling right now, this, I think, is the time we should all stand in unity and pray for sanctity and for healing within the Church.
 Of course, pursuing holiness is not the task of one individual but of every member within the Church.
-On the Diocesan level, everyone is encouraged to pray for the greater respect of human life by participating in the 40 Days for Life.
+On the Diocesan level, everyone is encouraged to pray for the greater respect of human life by participating in the 40 Hours of Grace.

 Sharing in that spiritual nourishment, the Church of Saint Mary is doing the 40 Hours of Grace beginning at 4:00 PM on Nov 1st and ending at 8:00 AM on Nov 3rd, 2018 with the Holy Sacrifice of the Mass.